Common Name: butterfly weed

 Height: 1.50 to 3.00 feet

 Flower: Showy, Good Cut, Good Dried

 Attracts: Hummingbirds, Butterflies

 Tolerate: Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil

 No serious insect or disease problems.
-Some susceptibility to rust and leaf spots.
+Crown rot can be a problem in wet, poorly drained soils.
+Susceptible to rust and leaf spot.

 Butterfly gardens, meadows, prairies, or naturalized/native plant areas.
 Also effective in sunny borders.
 Whether massing plants in large drifts or sprinkling them throughout a prairie or meadow, butterfly weed is one of our showiest native wildflowers.